Kosti, Sudan: Economy

-The large Kenana sugar refinery is located in Rabak east of the city.
+The large Kenana Sugar Factory is located south of Rabak, east of the city.

 Kosti is home to the El Imam El Mahdi University, established in 1994 as a public university funded by the Ministry of Higher Education and Scientific Research.

 It is named in honor of Muhammad Ahmad, the leader of the Mahdia revolution in Sudan (1885-1898).

 Climate

-Kosti, like most of Sudan, has a very dry climate.
-The climate stays hot throughout the year, even into November temperatures still break 100 degrees.
+Kosti has a hot desert climate (BWh) according to the Köppen climate classification.
+Like most of Sudan, the city has a very dry climate.
+The climate stays hot throughout the year, even into November temperatures still break 100 °F (38 °C).